• Skip to primary navigation

 Kathy Carmichael

-Low in fat and flavorful, these Mexican potatoes are oil-free and a show stopper.
+Low in fat and flavorful, these Mexican potatoes are a show stopper.
 The potatoes are marinated in a tasty Mexican blend of spices, and lime juice, then roasted to perfection.
 A great side dish for any Mexican dinner, these little potatoes pop in your mouth with incredible flavors.

-4.72 from 7 votes
+4.86 from 14 votes

 Print Recipe Pin Recipe

-Prep Time 8 mins
+Prep Time 8 minutes mins

-Cook Time 30 mins
+Cook Time 30 minutes mins

-Total Time 38 mins
+Total Time 38 minutes mins

 Course Side Dish